Huitzimengari/ipmrDataAnalysis/README.md

 # ipmrDataAnalysis
-Here you can find all the scripts used for adjust integral projection models on sweet barrel cactus data using ipmr package in R.
+Here you can find all the scripts and data sets used for adjust integral projection models on sweet barrel cactus data using ipmr package in R.